-Happy Monday!
-Here’s the BI news that your peers are reading, curated by GetApp Analyst Lauren Maffeo.
+Happy Tuesday!
+Here’s the BI news your peers are reading, curated by GetApp Analyst Lauren Maffeo.

 Amazon has NHS data, the importance of BI software for entrepreneurs, and more business intelligence news.

 Retina, an analytics platform, announced a new integration with Shopify, a multinational e-commerce company.
 The integration will give Shopify merchants access to predictive analytics for customer lifetime value (CLV).
 Retina CEO Michael Greenberg said the integration will give smaller e-commerce brands access to CLV data that’s often out of reach for small- and midsize-business leaders.
 [Read more]